-Every day, dangerous goods are transported along Canada’s over 41,000 kilometres of railway tracks—from the jet fuels used to power airplanes, to the sulfuric acid used to make agricultural fertilizers.
+Every day, dangerous goods are transported along Canada’s nearly 43,000 kilometres of railway tracks—from the jet fuels used to power airplanes, to the sulfuric acid used to make agricultural fertilizers.
 These products are essential for our health, our safety and our economy, and the Railway Association of Canada’s Dangerous Goods Team (RAC’s DG Team) is one of the reasons that 99.999 per cent of rail shipments of these goods arrive at their destination without a release caused by an accident.

 Better Education Means Safer Railways